jethornton/flexgui/docs_flex/source/ini.rst

 Colors
 ------

-The E-Stop and Power Buttons can have a static color for Open and Closed.
+The E-Stop can have a static color for Open and Closed.

 The Power Button can have a static color for Off and On.

 Create a key in the ini file called FLEXGUI and use the following to control the static color of these items.
 The value can be any valid color